mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 Note: You cannot set the value of `distinct_id` yourself, it will be set by Mixpanel as follows, depending on the [version of ID Merge](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) that your project uses:
 * Simplified ID Merge (default): `distinct_id` will be the `$user_id` if present, otherwise will be `$device:<$device_id>`.
 * Original ID Merge: `distinct_id` will be either the `$user_id` or `$device_id`, but is non-determinstic and chosen to optimize backend performance.
-We recommend setting a [user profile property](/docs/tracking/how-tos/user-profiles), such as 'User ID', that has your identified ID.
+If you want control over a particular identifier for the user, we recommend setting a [user profile property](/docs/tracking/how-tos/user-profiles), such as 'User ID', that has your identified ID.
 This allows you to have a property that represents the identified user ID.

 ## Example User Flows